apache/druid/docs/ingestion/supervisor.md

 Perform this action with caution as it may result in skipped messages and lead to data loss or duplicate data.
 :::

-**Set offsets** resets offsets for specific partitions without resetting the entire supervisor.
+**Set offsets** resets the offsets for supervisor partitions.
-It clears the stored offsets and prompts the supervisor to read data from the specified offsets.
-If there are no stored offsets, Druid sets the new offsets in the metadata store.
+This action clears the stored offsets and instructs the supervisor to resume reading data from the specified offsets.
+If there are no stored offsets, Druid saves the specified offsets in the metadata store.

-After resetting stored offsets, the supervisor kills and recreates any active tasks pertaining to the specified partitions, so that tasks begin reading from the specified offsets.
-For partitions that are not specified in this operation, the supervisor resumes from the last stored offset.
+**Set offsets** terminates and recreates active tasks for the specified partitions to begin reading from the reset offsets.
+For partitions not specified in this operation, the supervisor resumes from the last stored offset.

 For information on how to reset offsets by API, see [Supervisors: Reset offsets for a supervisor](../api-reference/supervisor-api.md#reset-offsets-for-a-supervisor).